 Settling in to the Easy Ebb and Flow (and Food) of Malaysian Life

-It is monsoon season here in Malaysia.
+It is monsoon season.
+And while many avoid Asia during the rainy season, I think it may be the best time to visit Malaysia.
 Every morning dawns clear and sunny with a breeze that freshens, keeping the monstrous heat at bay.
 By early afternoon., blue-gray clouds roll in and darken the sky, threatening to release a deluge.
 The wind dies down; humidity and suffocating heat take its place.
 Everything drips.
 Inevitably, the rain comes, sometimes in sudden, torrential sheets that stop as quickly as they begin but more often as a steady drumbeat that lasts the afternoon and continues into the evening.

 I have not yet adjusted to this pattern.
 It is my habit to write long into the night and sleep until 9 or 10 a.m.
 I do not need much sleep these days – five or six hours per night suffice – but even so I am missing the only sunny part of each day.
 The rhythm of life here is different and I am not yet in tune, but I like it.

 I like being in a homestay with an extended local family, where I can experience the ebb and flow of Malaysian life.
 Taking my shoes off before entering the house does not come easy and I often catch myself taking a couple of steps into the front foyer before I remember to back up and shed my sandals.
 I am taking advantage of their onsite library to read real books rather than iPhone books; it is good to hold an actual book in my hand again.
 My first choice was the newly released “Once a Jolly Hangman,” by Alan Shadrake.